RH-NAYM/OpenCV-Affine-Transformation/README.md

 </p>

 # 📌 Overview
 This project provides a comprehensive guide to `Affine Transformation` using `OpenCV` in Python.
-Affine Transformation is a fundamental geometric operation used in computer vision to perform **translation, rotation, scaling, and shearing** while preserving straight lines and parallelism.
+Affine Transformation is a fundamental geometric operation used in `computer vision` to perform `translation`, `rotation`, `scaling`, and `shearing` while preserving straight lines and parallelism.

 The notebook demonstrates both basic transformations and practical applications in image augmentation and preprocessing.
 ---

 The `Jupyter Notebook` demonstrates:
-- **Affine Transformation Basics:** Understanding the 2x3 matrix representation.
+- **Affine Transformation Basics:** Understanding the `2x3` matrix representation.
 - **Applying Transformations:** Using `cv2.getAffineTransform` and `cv2.warpAffine`.
 - **Visual Comparison:** Before and after transformations.
 - **Geometric Intuition:** How points are mapped to new positions.